Dr André Choulika, PhD

 Professor Hervé Dombret, MD, is Head of the Leukemia Unit at the Hôpital Saint Louis, Paris, and Director of Clinical Research in the Hematology, Immunology and Transplantation Unit, University of Paris Diderot.
 He is also Director of the University Hematology Research Center in Hôpital Saint-Louis and has a PhD in Oncogenesis.
 His main fields of interest include clinical and translational research in acute myeloid leukemia, acute lymphoblastic leukemia, myelodysplastic syndromes and chronic myeloid leukemia.

-Pr Ola Landgren
+Prof. Ola Landgren

 Chief of Myeloma Service at Memorial Sloan Kettering Cancer Center, New York, NY